zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 Replicates the handicrae.

 [APZ 77.2] (#apz77 .2) {#apz77 .2 .ref .apz} "The shocked season of three dimensions,
-Wise is not a sense of him” is if one had these three dimensions in the same way If the first happened if they were born
+Wise is not a sense of him" is if one had these three dimensions in the same way If the first happened if they were born
 If the Gnanagnia is burned, then in these three dimensions will not be shaken.
-Non-shaken They say that the person is equal, or is embodied, or “that Not for me” is not for me.
+Non-shaken They say that the person is equal, or is embodied, or "that Not for me" is not for me.

 [Msdiv 78] (#msdiv78) {#msdiv78 .ref .msdiv} (9 - 9)

 [APZ 78.1] (#apz78 .1) {#apz78 .1 .ref .apz} "What Is That Brahmina Three
 Do you say, Brahmina is Brahmina as Dhamma was excluded (ii)(From (4-3) 1 of Brahmina should be used here.)
-The same name Brahmama who disposed of uninspired excreted.”
+The same name Brahmama who disposed of uninspired excreted."

 [APZ 78.2] (#apz78 .2) {#apz78 .2 .ref .apz} "The Brahmina is the third true.
 What
 Does it say that the world is the plant, this itself, the fact, the unconscious blank?
 Kima